open-telemetry/opentelemetry-collector-contrib/exporter/kafkaexporter/README.md

 # Kafka Exporter

-Kafka exporter exports traces to Kafka.
+Kafka exporter exports logs, metrics, and traces to Kafka.
 This exporter uses a synchronous producer that blocks and does not batch messages, therefore it should be used with batch and queued retry processors for higher throughput and resiliency.
 Message payload encoding is configurable.